MuhammadShoaib1126/Student-Record-Management-OOP-Project/README.md

 - **SE** (Software Engineering)
 - **EE** (Electrical Engineering)

-> The design allows easy addition of more departments.

 Data is stored persistently using **binary files**.
 Any changes made during execution are automatically saved.
 The program includes thorough input validation for:
 - GPA (0.0 – 4.0)